leandrolecca/EyeTrack/README.md

 * VFAC: velocity threshold function
 * SAMPLING: sampling rate at which signal was collected in Hertz
 * blink.threshold: minimum duration of a blink in ms
-* blink.window: window to remove around the blinks in ms
+* blink.window: time window to remove around the blinks in ms

 ``` r
 MINDUR <- 10